LabVIEW-DCAF/StandardEngine/README.md

 <img src="Documentation/StdEngine_yEd.png" width="500">

-The Engine Execution Interface API is what is used in an end user's application.
+**Engine Execution Interface API**: The Engine Execution Interface API is what is used in an end user's application.
 It is responsible for creating communication pathways and for launching the Main Engine Process.
 It also handles much of the engine's initialization tasks.
 Once initialized, the API primarily sends commands to the Main Engine Process for state changes and to accesses status information.

-The Main Engine Process is the central element of this implementation.
+**Main Engine Process**: The Main Engine Process is the central element of this implementation.
 It is responsible for communicating with the other elements and executes the main business logic for the engine.
 That main business logic is very straightforward.
 First it waits for the selected timing source to fire.
 Then it sequentially gathers inputs from each required plug-in module and copies that data into its main tag bus table using the information from the mapping API.
 This is then repeated for all process functions, and for all output functions.
 Finally the Main Engine Process executes all of its error handling, scheduling, and other bookkeeping tasks.
 The block diagram for the loop of the Main Engine Process is shown below.

 ![TimedLoop](Documentation/TimedLoop.png)

-The Asynchronous Execution Engines get launched by the Main Engine Process.
+**Asynchronous Execution Engines**: Asynchronous Execution Engines get launched by the Main Engine Process.
 There is one of these engines for each plug-in module configured to run asynchronously.
 The Main Engine Process automatically creates deterministic communication pathways for each asynchronous process it launches.
 The Main Engine Process also sends commands to these processes telling them when to execute.
 As a result, timing for each Asynchronous Execution Engine is taken care of automatically.
 They will run as fast as the engine tells them, or as fast as possible in the case where they can't keep up.

-The Worker Pool is used to run various bookkeeping tasks for the engine that would otherwise slow down the engine's execution.
+**Worker Pool**: The Worker Pool is used to run various bookkeeping tasks for the engine that would otherwise slow down the engine's execution.
 This is similar to a producer/consumer pattern, but with multiple consumers.
 Each worker, or consumer, is capable of handling time-consuming tasks like reinitializing a module.
 In this use-case, the Main Engine Process would catch an error from a module, and attempt to recover from that error by reinitializing that module.
 However the Main Engine Process can't do that without slowing down its execution, so it instead hands this task over to the worker pool.
-A worker would then close the module that threw the error, attempt to reinitialize it, and then send it back to the Main Engine Process where it gets readded to the engine's execution schedule.
+A worker would then close the module that threw the error, attempt to reinitialize it, and then send it back to the Main Engine Process where it gets reintroduced to the engine's execution schedule.

 # Software Requirements
 + LabVIEW 2014 or newer